tacoshrimpman/Slavery-Simulation/README.md

 This is a simple simulation I made using Python.
 I made this at school with an online IDE so it will not be that good.

-HOW TO RUN: Copy and paste the code into one of these websites and click the run button
+HOW TO RUN: Copy and paste the code in game.py into one of these websites and click the run button

 WEBSITES
 ____________